-- 1.1 adhere to federal and provincial legislation, and standards of practice applicable to prescribing drugs and substances relevant to their practice; - 1.2 authorize cannabis for medical purposes for the client in accordance with the Cannabis for Medical Purposes: Standards for Nurse Practitioners (CRNA, 2022a); - 1.3 prescribe within their role in their client's care and in the best interests of the client, ensuring: - the client has access to enough medication until they are seen in followup, and - b. the NP communicates with the client how they may contact the NP should they have questions; - 1.4 complete a comprehensive health assessment using EVIDENCE-INFORMED assessment tools including a MEDICATION RECONCILIATION process, capturing conventional and complementary medications, adjunct therapies, and non-medical substances; - 1.5 develop a holistic and individualized plan of care in collaboration with the client, and depending on the clients' needs and preferences, their ESSENTIAL CARE PARTNERS, and other health-care team members; - 1.6 assess if the holistic and individualized plan of care should include conducting a trial of medication therapy, developing a treatment agreement/plan with the client, and utilizing the lowest effective dose; - 1.7 assess for PROBLEMATIC POLYPHARMACY and use validated processes, algorithms, or tools to assist with DEPRESCRIBING; - 1.8 consider the potential pharmacological and non-pharmacological therapies, including potential side effects and complications, and discuss with the client; - 1.9 monitor and evaluate the client response to the therapeutic treatment plan and prescribed therapy while the client is under their care; - 1.10 document relevant health history findings, diagnosis or provisional diagnosis, plan of care, prescribed therapies, and client response;
+- adhere to federal and provincial legislation, and standards of practice applicable to prescribing drugs and substances relevant to their practice (see Appendix A); - 1.2 authorize cannabis for medical purposes for the client in accordance with the Cannabis for Medical Purposes: Standards for Nurse Practitioners (CRNA, 2022a); - 1.3 adhere to federal and provincial legislation and understand they are excluded from prescribing coca leaves, opium, and anabolic steroids (except testosterone) (New Classes of Practitioners Regulations, SOR/2012-230); - 1.4 follow applicable employer requirements regarding prescribing; - 1.5 complete a comprehensive health assessment using EVIDENCE-INFORMED assessment tools including a MEDICATION RECONCILIATION process, capturing conventional and complementary medications, adjunct therapies, and non-medical substances; - 1.6 develop a holistic and individualized plan of care in collaboration with the client, and depending on the clients' needs and preferences, with the family, and other health-care team members; - 1.7 assess if the holistic and individualized plan of care should include conducting a trial of medication therapy, developing a treatment agreement/plan with the client and utilizing the lowest effective dose; - 1.8 consider the potential pharmacological and non-pharmacological therapies, including potential side effects and complications and discuss with the client - 1.9 monitor and evaluate the client response to the therapeutic treatment plan and prescribed therapy while the client is under their care;

-- 1.11 provide appropriate, clear, and timely communication of client medications and therapy plans at transfers of care; - 1.12 communicate timely and effectively changes to the client's medications with members of the health-care team; - 1.13 have a system in place to review test results, respond to critical diagnostic test results after regular working hours or in the absence of the NP, and inform the client and/or arrange for any necessary follow-up care, as appropriate; - 1.14 evaluate information obtained from pharmaceutical representatives; - 1.15 recognize, act on, and report MEDICATION INCIDENTS, CLOSE CALLS, or ADVERSE REACTIONS through the appropriate administrative method as soon as possible; - 1.16 report serious adverse drug reactions and medical device incidents according to employer requirements and as mandated of hospitals by the Protecting Canadians from Unsafe Drugs Act (2014); - 1.17 demonstrate a cost-effective and efficient approach to prescribing decisionmaking; - 1.18 only accept drug and product samples according to employer requirements, and the requirements outlined in the Food and Drug Regulations (CRC, c 870); - 1.19 ensure that each prescription is accurate, legible, and is a COMPLETE PRESCRIPTION; and - 1.20 transmit paper and electronic prescriptions only through a secure transmission (see Appendix B for the requirements of a secure prescription).
+- 1.10 document relevant health history findings, diagnosis or provisional diagnosis, plan of care, prescribed therapies, and client response; - 1.11 provide appropriate, clear, and timely communication of client medications and therapy plans at transfers of care; - 1.12 have a system in place to review test results, respond to critical diagnostic test results after regular working hours or in the absence of the NP, and inform the client and/or arrange for any necessary follow-up care, as appropriate; - 1.13 evaluate information obtained from pharmaceutical representatives; - 1.14 recognize, act on, and report MEDICATION INCIDENTS, CLOSE CALLS, or ADVERSE REACTIONS through the appropriate administrative method as soon as possible.
+Report serious adverse drug reactions and medical device incidents according to employer requirements and as mandated by the Protecting Canadians from Unsafe Drugs Act (2014); - 1.15 demonstrate a cost-effective and efficient approach to prescribing decision-making; - 1.16 only accept drug and product samples according to employer requirements and the requirements outlined in Food and Drug Regulations (CRC, c 870); - 1.17 ensure that each prescription is accurate, legible, and is a COMPLETE PRESCRIPTION; and - 1.18 transmit paper and electronic prescriptions only through a secure transmission (see Appendix C for the requirements of a secure prescription).

-Standard 2: Knowledge-Based Prescribing
+Standard 2: Knowledge-based Prescribing